alexharri/website/posts/planes.md

 Given three planes $P_1$, $P_2$, $P_3$, there are five possible configurations in which they intersect or don't intersect:

  1. All three planes are parallel, with none of them intersecting each other.
- 2. Two planes are parallel, and the third plane intersects the other two.
+ 2. Two of the planes are parallel, and the third plane intersects the other two.
  3. All three planes intersect along a single line.
  4. The three planes intersect each other in pairs, forming three parallel lines of intersection.
  5. All three planes intersect each other at a single point.